philippeitis/bookworm/README.md

   - Selecting books and editing their metadata using F2, or deleting them using Del
   - Specifying settings (selection colours, default columns, default sort settings) via TOML file
   - Copying and pasting supported fields, on supported platforms via CTRL+C, CTRL+V
+- SQLite database backend (optional)
+  - Modifications are syncronized to the SQLite backend at the path specified via --database
 # Planned Features
 - Cloud synchronization (eg. back up database and all books to Google Drive)
-- More robust backend database (eg. SQLite)
 - Support for supplementary files (eg. more than one cover for a book)
 - Thorough Deduplication
 - Reflecting external libraries as if they are native (eg. access Project Gutenberg directly)